Supreme Court to hear expedited arguments on protected status for migrants

 Syrians have qualified for TPS since 2012, during the Obama administration, due to the brutal crackdown by former President Bashar al-Assad.
 Trump extended their status in 2018.

-Haitians have qualified for TPS since 2010 following a 7.0 magnitude earth, also under Obama, quake struck the country's capital, followed by rampant political unrest, gang violence, and disease.
+Haitians have qualified for TPS since 2010, also under Obama, following a 7.0 magnitude earthquake struck the country's capital, followed by rampant political unrest, gang violence, and disease.
 Biden extended the status in 2021.

 Late last year, then-Secretary of Homeland Security Kristi Noem announced she would revoke the protected status for Haiti and Syria because she found neither country met the program's requirements.